 Last caller barring

 If you’re getting frequent unwanted calls from the same number, you can block the number so they can’t bother you again.
-You can have up to 10 numbers blocked at a time.

 Anonymous Caller Reject

 This feature stops any caller withholding their number from getting through to you.

 A word of warning – blocking calls from withheld numbers may affect important calls as well, for example calls from doctors or hospitals.

 To use anonymous caller reject, you need to add it as one of your phone extras for just £1 a month.